gabrielantonyxaviour/franky-hedera/README.md

 ### Nodit

-I’ve built a fully functional Mini App on WorldChain Sepolia that enables World ID–verified users to perform gasless, human-verified transactions across 140+ EVM chains.
-While the underlying cross-chain execution is powered by Hyperlane and Open Intents, the core user experience is driven by Nodit.
+We have built a fully functional application on Base Mainnet which facilitates to repurpose OLD mobile phones and EARN **$FRANKY** tokens by running local LLM inference and host AI agents in them, providing Affordable Agent compute to everyone

-I use Nodit’s Elastic Node, Web3 Data API, Webhooks, and Streams to index and surface multi-chain data directly inside the Mini App.
-This includes real-time balances, transaction history, and cross-chain activity—all rendered with minimal latency and a smooth, clean UX.
+We use Nodit’s Elastic Node, Web3 Data API, Websockets, and Streams to index and display the various data related to Agent Details, Device Information and User Data.
+This includes list of Agents and Mobile Devices, real-time balances, Wallet Specific Information, and Event Listeners—all rendered with minimal latency and a smooth, clean UX.

-Nodit’s developer-first tooling makes it easy to provide a fast, reliable, and highly responsive multi-chain experience without having to manage complex indexing infrastructure.
-The result is a lightweight, data-rich Mini App that brings multi-chain visibility and interaction to verified users in a single interface.
+Nodit’s developer-first tooling makes it easy to provide a fast, reliable, and highly responsive experience without having to manage complex indexing infrastructure.
+The result is a lightweight, data-rich Application that brings a **COMPLETELY** decentralized solution.

-Thanks to Nodit, users can instantly see and act on their assets across chains—making the Mini App feel truly seamless and live, no matter which blockchain they’re on.
+Thanks to Nodit, users can list their devices, host their agents quickly and arrive at insights WITHOUT any hassle.

 ### Hyperlane